Covexit/covexit/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Makefile

+For easier handling there is a Makefile included.
+Currently there are two scripts:

+### `make` & `make run`

+This starts the django server after you've correctly set it up and also starts the frontend service watching for files.

+### `make init`

+Once you have installed Python3.8 you can run this command to setup the backend, having the scripts mentioned in the backend section below run (if everything has been done correctly).

 # Frontend

 Frontend packages are found in the `./frontend/` directory, so run all these commands in there as well as the install script.